jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 Have you seen the hub pod get a restart count > 0?
 JupyterHub 1.1.0 is typically crashing after 20 seconds if it started up without the configurable proxy pod available.
-This harmless error can be confirmed by doing a `kubectl logs deploy/hub --previous` if you spot a message about a timeout after ~20 000 ms in the logs.
+This harmless error can be confirmed by doing a `kubectl logs deploy/hub --previous` if you spot a message about a timeout after ~20 seconds in the logs.

 ## Network errors